-In addition, changes in user engagement patterns also affect our revenue and financial performance.
+User Engagement .
+Changes in user engagement also affect our revenue and financial performance.
+Growth in user engagement may increase the opportunities for us to display advertising and our ability to deliver relevant commercial content to users.
+Growth in user engagement also generally results in increases in our expenses and capital expenditures required to support user activity.
 We believe that overall engagement as measured by the percentage of users who create content (such as wall posts, messages, or photos) or generate feedback (such as by Liking or Commenting on the content created) has remained stable or increased as our user base has grown.
 Moreover, the average amount of content and feedback created by each user has continued to increase over time.